Particular/docs.particular.net/tutorials/monitoring-demo/walkthrough-setup.md

 To run the demo, your system must meet the following requirements:

-- Windows 8 or higher
-- .NET Framework 4.6.1 or higher
+- .NET 8 or higher

 ## Running the demo

 The sample zip file includes 4 endpoints and the Particular Software Platform components, all of which have been configured to send messages using the [Learning Transport](/transports/learning).

 After downloading the zip file, extract its contents into a folder.
-Open the folder and double-click on `MonitoringDemo.exe`.
+Open the folder and double-click on `MonitoringDemo`.
 This executable will:

 1. Run the platform components.
     - A ServiceControl instance (binds to a free port in the 49200 range)